Kitware/SMQTK/docs/release_notes/since-last-release.md

   * Added example of setting up a NearestNeighborServiceServer with live-reload enabled and how to add/process incremental ingests.

+IQR

+  * Revised IqrSession class for generalized use (pruned down attributes to what is needed).
+Fixed IqrSearchApp due to changes.

 Tools / Scripts

   * Added CLI script for hash code generation and output to file.
 This script